KarishmaDaga/NBody-Simulation/README.md

 # NBody-Simulation
-Simulation of n bodies in space.
+Simulation of the **basic** physics of bodies in space and how they interact with each other.